 - The British government provides millions of pounds annually, through direct and indirect funding processes, to highly politicized non-governmental organizations (NGOs) that operate in the UK, Israel, the West Bank, and Gaza.
 However, reflecting a lack of transparency, a comprehensive list of local third-party implementing partners is not available.

 - NGO grantees receive direct funding from the Department for International Development (DFID), the British National Security Council (NSC), and the Foreign and Commonwealth Office (FCO), with funds disbursed by UK embassies, consulates, and representative offices.

-- Indirect NGO funding comes from aid frameworks such as Christian Aid, Oxfam-GB, and the British Council, which all receive significant funding from the British government.
+- Indirect NGO funding comes from aid frameworks such as Christian Aid, Catholic Agency for Overseas Development (CAFOD), and Oxfam GB, which all receive significant funding from the British government.

 Direct UK Funding

 - According to the DFID’s Development Tracker website, the UK has allocated a total of approximately £100 million to the West Bank, Gaza, and East Jerusalem for 2019-2020.
 Of this amount, approximately 70% is allocated to “Government and Civil Society.”

 - DFID is funding six active projects in the West Bank and Gaza for 2019-2020, with a total budget of £102 million.